 A Battery assist button is located on the dash just below the headlamp switch.
-If, for any reason, the chassis battery runs low, push and hold this button for at least 60 seconds.
+If, for any reason, the chassis battery runs low, push and hold this button for at least 60 seconds, but may require up to two minutes.
 While still holding, turn the ignition key to start the engine and continue to hold the button.
 Release the button after 20 seconds and the engine should continue to run.
 If the engine fails to continue running repeat the process holding the start assist button for at least 30 seconds after turning the ignition key.